CODIEX0/AvianWatch/README.md

 # AvianWatch
 Bird Watching App

-add your own google maps api key in the global object
+## Add your own google maps api key in the global object